-N/S Regulation No Current practice Proposed change/ Benefit /reasons for the proposed recommendation 01 Fourth Schedule -Fees A. For Imports of Food Chain A. For Imports of Food Chain Materials, Tobacco and Tobacco Products) Products for radioactivity analysis g i.
-Import consignment not There are reasons for charging using FoB of food chain and related import consignment whose exceeding FoB of TSHS values: commodities Freight on Board value does 1,000,000 will be analyzed (Regulations 7) not exceed equivalent of free of charge (100% i.
+N/S Regulation No Current practice Proposed change/ Benefit /reasons for the proposed recommendation 01 Fourth Schedule -Fees A. For Imports of Food Chain A. For Imports of Food Chain Materials, Tobacco and Tobacco Products Products for radioactivity analysis i.
+Tanzania shilling 35,000/= for There are reasons for charging using FoB of food chain and related import consignment whose exceeding FoB of TSHS values: commodities Freight on Board value does 1,000,000 will be analyzed (Regulations 7) not exceed equivalent of free of charge (100% i.
 The FOB model is cheaper.
-The cost for Tanzanian shillings ten million reduction); sampling and analysis of the consignment using FOB value give rcent of the Freight ii.
+The cost for (: Tanzanian shillings ten million reduction); sampling and analysis of the consignment using FOB value give 0.4 percent of the Freight on ii.
 0.4 percent of the Freight on relief to business community than any Board value for all Board value for all import other means. consignment with Freight on consignment above The cost of analysing one sample is Board value above Tanzanian Tanzanian shillings Tsh.
 428,000 as such business shillings 10 million up to 1,000,000/= up to one community would be very expensive. equivalent of Tanzanian billion and a limit of Note that one consignment might need shillings one billion.
 Tanzania shillings four several samples depending on the ii.
 Tanzania shillings four million million for consignment volume or quantity of food chain for consignment whole Freight whole Freight on Board materials.
-For example, simulation on Board value is above to an value is above to an shows that the quantity-based model equivalent of Tanzanian equivalent of Tanzanian for a consignment of FoB value of Tshs. ц. shillings one billion 41,894,000 which weigh 260MT is )) Tshs 83,000 while the quantity model would attract a charge of Tshs.
-910,000 which is equivalent to an increase of 1096% ii Ouantity based charaing does not bulk consignment.
+For example, simulation on Board value is above to an value is above to an shows that the quantity-based model equivalent of Tanzanian equivalent of Tanzanian for a consignment of FoB value of Tshs. shillings one billion. shillings one billion 41,894,000 which weigh 260MT is )) Tshs 83,000 while the quantity model would attract a charge of Tshs.
+910,000 which is equivalent to an increase of 1096% ii.
+Quantity based charging does not facilitate trade for the customers with bulk consignment.
 This means the larger the consignment the more the samples would be needed.
-Using FoB value is cheaper because same amount is charged irrespective of the number of samples taken in a specific consignment.
+Using FoB value is cheaper because same amount he nu consignment.
 But using quantity method each sample will be charged

-N/S Regulation No Current practice Proposed change/ Benefit /reasons for the proposed

-recommendation change

-and make uns memod very expensive for the clients.
-For example, in a vear

-TAEC analyses 28,000 samples and if

-each sample is to be charged

-428,000/= will results to 11.96B which

-customer

-ol lower

-1AEC and would need to pay more than when the FoR is used

-LIMI WINT LIN I OF 12 MOCH

-iii.
-The FOB model is efficiency because

-there is no need to confirm declared

-quantury as such is unite and money saving.

-sampling process since there is no possibility for negotiation between the

-sampler and the customer.

-Other benefits of proposed

-amendments:

-i.
-These charges were used since 2011 and therefore do not reflect the current practices.

-ii.
-To facilitate trade and create better environment to small business traders

-where the trader who is currently naving 35 000/- for the importation of

-a consignment with FOB value less

-than 1,000,000 will not pay anything; the trader whose consionment value is

-1,000,001/= will pay $4,000/=$ instead

-of 35,000/=; the trader whose

-consignment value is 5,000,000/= will pay 20.000 /= instead of 35.000/= and

-116
+S/N Regulation No Current practice Proposed cl change/ Benefit /reasons for the proposed recommendation change and make this method very expensive for the clients.
+For example, in a year TAEC analyses 28,000 samples and if each sample is to be charged 428,000/= will results to 11.96B which is almost twice the current practice when using FoB.
+Therefore, with quantity method customer loose the benefit of lower charges offered by TAEC and would need to pay more than when the FoB is used. iii.
+The FOB model is efficiency because there is no need to confirm declared quantity as such is time and money saving. iv.
+FOB model increase transparency on sampling process since there is no possibility for negotiation between the sampler and the customer.
+Other benefits of proposed amendments: i.
+These charges were used since 2011 and therefore do not reflect the current practices. · ii.
+To facilitate trade and create better environment to small business traders where the trader who is currently paying 35,000/- for the importation of a consignment with FOB value less than 1,000,000 will not pay anything; the trader whose consignment value is 1,000,001/= will pay 4,000/= instead of 35,000/=; the trader whose consignment value is 5,000,000/= will pay 20,000 /= instead of 35,000/= and